 The Fringe encourages artists to explore and test boundaries and make bold choices in the creation of art.

 The TD Canada Trust Ottawa International Jazz Festival is the premier music event to take place in downtown Ottawa.
-The Festival boasts the biggest loyal audience of any event in eastern Ontario.
+Entering its 29th year of consecutive programming, the Festival boasts the biggest loyal audience of any event in eastern Ontario.
 It has presented some of the most dynamic jazz artists on the scene, from the traditional to the avant-garde, such as Herbie Hancock, Salif Keita, Dave Brubeck, Roy Haynes, Toots Thielemans, Branford Marsalis, Béla Fleck, Kenny Werner, Stanley Jordan, Sonny Rollins, Terence Blanchard, Diana Krall, D.D.
 Jackson, Maynard Ferguson, and John Mayall to name only a few.

 Canada Day July 1